 Beverage Container Recycling

 20- and/or 32-gallon beverage container recycling bins for use inside the schools will also be provided depending on need.
 Drum liners should be used for the 20- and 32-gallon beverage container recycling bins in order to minimize the amount of cleaning required.
 Each school is responsible for supplying drum liners.
-Use the 96-gallon rolling carts to store the empty beverage containers outside the schools while awaiting collection.
+Drum Liners should not be placed in the recycle dumpster.

 - Hope this helps...

 - You can contact Valerie Bolton with any other questions/concerns Thank you!